 I’ve seen cases where the utility has come and replaced the entire meter box due to old age.
-This brought the meter box up to the current code and fixed all the flickering light issues.
+This brought the meter box up to code and fixed the flickering light issues.

 Troubleshooting Approach #11: utility transformer damage

-So go ask your neighbors.
-See if they’re experiencing flickering lights too.
+I suggest asking your neighbors if they’re experiencing flickering lights too.
 If they are, your lighting problems are probably from your utility’s transformer.

 Troubleshooting Approach #12: overloaded utility transformer

-To address this, a utility would need to do load calculations.
+To address this matter, a utility would need to complete load calculations.
 They’ll need to determine if they need to upsize their transformer or not.

 “How do I fix flickering lights?” wrap up

-Follow these 12 troubleshooting approaches, to fix almost any lighting issues.
-I guarantee it!
+Follow these 12 troubleshooting approaches, to fix almost any home lighting issues.

-How do you typically fix flickering lights?
+Do you find flickering or dimming lights to be more common of a problem in your home?
 What do you typically find is the cause of flickering and dimming lights?